TurboGears/tg2docs/docs/turbogears/validation.rst

 -----------------

 Sometimes you need more power and flexibility than you can get from validating individual form fields.
-Fortunately FormEncode provides just the thing for us -- Schema validators.
+When ``tgext.formencode`` is installed, FormEncode schema validators can provide that.

-If you want to do multiple-field validation, reuse validators or just clean up your code, validation ``formencode.Schema``s are the way to go.
+If you want to do multiple-field validation, reuse validators or just clean up your code, validation ``formencode.Schema``s are one option.
 You create a validation schema by inheriting from :class:`formencode.schema.Schema` and pass the newly created ``Schema`` as the ``validators`` argument instead of passing a dictionary.

 Create a schema: